-Parental Alienation - What is it?
+Parental Alienation in Texas - What is it?

 A Canadian Court got in the news recently when it took three children from their mother and gave them to their father.
 The news is that the court not only gave custody to the dad but cut off virtually all access of the mom.
 The court found that the children were victims of Parental Alienation or Parental Alienation Syndrome, also known as PAS.

 So what is Parent Alienation in Texas?
 According to a judge speaking at the 42nd Annual Advanced Family Law Seminar in Texas this last week, there’s no clear definition.
 Speaking as a part of a panel discussing the subject, the trial court judge stated, “what I think it is and what another judge thinks it is may be two different things,” or words to that effect.

 Per the panel, some judges think that Parental Alienation does not exist unless the child states that he or she never wants to see the other parent again.
 Others do not have such a benchmark.

 In an article entitled Differentiating between Parental Alienation Syndrome and Bona Fide Abuse-Neglect, Dr. Richard Gardner stated,